totten/civicrm-scssroot/README.md

 deployments).

  * To reference another extension, use "SCSSROOT", as in `@import "SCSSROOT/org.example.other/foo.scss";`
- * To reference all files in an extensions' folder, use "ALL", as in `@import "SCSSROOT/org.example.other/scss/ALL";`
+ * To reference all files in an extensions' folder, use the wildcard "ALL", as in `@import "SCSSROOT/org.example.other/scss/ALL";`

-# Requirements

-To locate configuration information about your CiviCRM instance, these common pre-requisites should be met:

- * The source tree must physically live under the web-root of your CiviCRM build.
- * The [`cv`](https://github.com/civicrm/cv) command must be available in the `PATH`.

-The above conditions should already be met automatically if using [`civibuild`](https://github.com/civicrm/civicrm-buildkit/blob/master/doc/civibuild.md).

 # Installation